Latte Tags

 </div>

-Depending on the values of the variable $error this will print:
+Depending on the value of the variable $error, this will print:

 {* $error = '' *}